elegant-scipy/elegant-scipy/markdown/ch2.markdown

 For each patient (the rows) we have:

 - UV­ signature: Ultraviolet light tends to cause specific DNA mutations.
-By looking for this mutation signature researchers can infer whether UV light likely caused the mutation(s) that lead to cancer in these patients.
+By looking for this mutation signature researchers can infer whether UV light likely caused the mutation(s) that led to cancer in these patients.
 - original­ clusters: In the paper, the patients were clustered using gene expression data.
 These clusters were classified according to the types of genes that typified that cluster.
 The main clusters were "immune" (n = 168; 51%), "keratin" (n = 102; 31%), and "MITF-low" (n = 59; 18%).